Ford Popular: Popular trim level

-In 1975 the Popular name was revived as a base trim level of the newly released Ford Escort Mk2.
+In 1975, the Popular name was revived as a base trim level of the newly released Ford Escort Mk2.
 This model featured a standard 1.1 litre OHV Kent engine, 12-inch wheels with cross ply tyres and drum brakes all round.
-The 1975 Ford Escort Popular was the first Ford to carry the Popular name that also featured a heater as standard equipment.
-The "Popular" trim level proved long-standing across the Ford range, featuring on later Escorts and the Fiesta, from 1980 to 1991.
+The 1975 Ford Escort Popular was the first Ford to carry that name which also featured a heater as standard equipment.
+The "Popular" trim level proved long-standing across the Ford range, featuring on later Escort's and the Fiesta, from 1980 to 1991.
 A 'Popular Plus' variant was also available.

 In popular culture

 Season 3, Episode 2 of Monty Python's Flying Circus was titled "Mr and Mrs Brian Norris' Ford Popular" leading with a sketch featuring the aforenamed couple and their car which parodied documentaries of famous expeditions.

-A 1960 Popular also appears in the music video for Phil Collins' Take Me Home.
+A 1960 Popular also appears in the music video for Phil Collins' "Take Me Home".